-Philip was previously Investment Editor of the Financial Times.
+Prior to joining The Economist Philip was Investment Editor of the Financial Times.
 He was at the FT for 20 years and also wrote the Long View and the Last Word columns.
-In previous positions at the FT he has been market editor, economics correspondent, personal finance editor and the Lex columnist.
+In other positions at the FT he was market editor, economics correspondent, personal finance editor and the Lex columnist.

 Philip is the author of The Money Machine: How the City Works, a revealing look behind the hype and headlines at how the financial system really operates from crashes to currency rates.
 His book More - The 10,000-Year Rise of the World Economy tracks the history of markets, finance and economics and reflects on how things have changed, and how they haven't, and why despite all the changes it's been human connections that have remained the most important element.
 In Paper Promises he produced an accessible guide to debt, money and the financial crisis, whilst in The Last Vote he moved toward the political with an analysis of post-crisis democracy.
 He has also written Easy Money, The Economist Guide to Hedge Funds, and The Economist Game Query, a light-hearted ‘non-trivial trivia quiz that asks how well you really know your world.’

 © Copyright 2021 JLA.
 All rights reserved.